What is the Cloud?

 What we do

 After an initial quick chat with you and your employees, we are usually able to recommend one or two cloud-based services that match your current and future needs.
 We can then create trial accounts and help you to evaluate the solution or potential solutions in your own business.
 Once you have chosen your preferred solution we then migrate your business over to the new solution with careful planning and user training to minimise disruption.
 Once you are up and running we then help you get the most out of your new subscription by monitoring usage and suggesting features that will benefit your business and the way you work.
-We also help reduce your security and data risk through disaster recovery planning, user security training and suggesting and implementing security best practices.
+We also help reduce the risk of downtime and data loss through through disaster recovery planning, user security training and suggesting and implementing security best practices such as the ACSC Essential Eight.